-Most pollen records from MIS3 reveal grass, birch, and pine, with abundance being higher during interstadials.
-Some stadial sediments are, however, free of pollen.
-This could represent a landscape free of vegetation, e.g., during the Heinrich 4 event, or the pollen have been dissolved.
+The interstadials of MIS3 all reveal grass, birch and pine.
+Stadial sediments are often free of pollen.
+This could represent a landscape free of vegetation, e.g. during the Heinrich 4 event, or the pollen have been dissolved.
+This must have occurred for most of the time between 25.000 – 14,700 yr b2k.
 Pollen are extremely hard and cannot be dissolved by any acid, but they deteriorate as soon as they are exposed to oxygen.
-This must have been the case in the sediments of the stadials and the LGM, when temperatures were below 4°C even in the summer nights, which cause surface water to sink to the lake basin because of its high density.
-It is thus most likely the glacial and stadial perennial deep water formation, which dissolved the pollen.
-Accordingly, absence of pollen hints towards cold summer nights.
+This must have been the case in the sediments of the LGM, when temperatures reached below 4°C even in the summer nights and cold, oxygen rich surface water sunk to the lake basin because of its high density.
+The glacial ELSA pollen and macroremain record (see below) suggest for the Last Glacial Maximum the continuous presence of grass and moss, and some birch during the warmer phases.